EthanCarollo/dragon-ball-omega-rogue/docs/2-patterns-used.md

 ---
-title: "The design patterns used"
+title: "2.
+The design patterns used"
 description: The different design pattern used in the game
 ---